Fresh Strawberry Pie

 Then it is just a matter of whisking together sugar and cornstarch in a saucepan and adding the strawberry puree and water.
 Cook the mixture until it comes to a boil, then continue to cook, stirring almost constantly for three minutes until the glaze thickens and turns translucent.
 Cool completely before spooning over strawberries in a prebaked pie crust and chilling for 2 hours until the pie is set.

-Tips for Making a Fresh Strawberry Pie
+Fresh Strawberry Pie Recipe Tips

 - I used my favorite pie crust recipe and blind-baked until it was golden, but you could use a store-bought pie crust or go with a graham cracker crust instead if you prefer.